-- · Drink lots of water. - Eat plenty of fibre-rich food such as wholemeal bread, bran-based cereals, Jacket potatoes, brown rice or linseeds. - · Eat five helpings of fruit and vegetables daily. - · Eat prunes they are an excellent laxative. - Drink lots of pure fruit juice. - Relax and take your time when trying to open your bowels. - · Regular exercise walking, swimming etc. - Include linseeds in your breakfast diet either a tablespoon in yoghurt or in cereal.
+- Drink lots of water. - Eat plenty of fibre-rich food such as whole meal bread, bran-based cereals, potatoes in their jackets, brown rice or linseeds. - · Eat five helpings of fruit and vegetables daily. - Eat prunes they are an excellent laxative. - Drink lots of pure fruit juice. - Relax and take your time when trying to open your bowels. - · Regular exercise walking, swimming etc. - Include linseeds in your breakfast diet either a tablespoon in yoghurt or in cereal.